jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 **Tips and To dos**: When designing your cores and caches, I recommend taking note of the following:

-- Make sure your `width` parameter is always bigger than 3.
-- Make sure you register files have more than 32 entries each.
-- When designing your cores, I strongly recommend **not** beefing up your cores.
+- When designing your cores, I strongly recommend **not** beefing up your cores, especially `HW3LittleCore`.
 Remember that in computer design, there are almost always diminishing returns.
 A beefy `HW3LittleCore` will result in a `HW3BigCore` that is not much more performant than `HW3LittleCore`.
-E.g. I used `width` of 4 for `HW3LittleCore` and `width` of 6 for `HW3BigCore`.
+I recommend dividing the values you see on specifications by in half for `HW3LittleCore`.
+- Setting the `width` below 4 would result some unstability.
+However, you might want to set `width` to 3 or less for `HW3LittleCore`.
+I recommend starting with very little numbers for the rest of the parameters, especially `rob_size`, and gradually increasing them to get around this issue.
+- Make sure you register files have more than 32 entries each.

 ## Analysis and simulation